Oliverhuang123/Oliverhuang123.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* Ph.D in Business Management (Focus on Marketing and Information System), University of Manchester (UK), 2026 (expected)
+* M.S. in Computer Science with Artificial Intelligence (one year taught + one year research), University of Nottingham, 2022
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Business Management, Staffordshire University, 2019
+* B.A. in Business Management, Chengdu University of Technology, 2019

 Work experience
 ======